-Some courts permit a worker to bring a common law action for wrongful discharge in violation of state public policy when a worker is discharged for exercising rights under OSHA.
-These claims expand the available remedies beyond those in the OSHA statutes.
+Some courts allow a worker who was discharged for exercising rights under OSHA to bring a common law action for wrongful discharge against their employer, reasoning the employer has violated state public policy.
+These claims expand the available remedies for workers beyond the weak protections found in the OSHA statutes.
 See Schweiss v.
 Chrysler Motors Corp., 922 F.2d 473, 475 (8th Cir.
 1990); Sorge v.
 Wright's Knitwear Corp., 832 F. Supp.
 118, 121 (E.D.
 Pa.
 1993).

 A D.C. court has never expressly held that a worker has a common law cause of action for wrongful discharge against an employer who fires a worker for exercising a right under OSHA.
 D.C. courts have, however, recognized actions for wrongful discharge in violation of public policy based on the exercise of rights under other statutes.
 See Carl v.
 Children's Hospital, 702 A.2d 159, 160 (D.C.
-1997) (holding that employees who are discharged for exercising their statutory rights may bring a claim for wrongful discharge under the public policy exception to the terminable at will doctrine).
+1997) (holding that employees who are discharged for exercising their statutory rights may bring a claim for wrongful discharge under the public policy exception to the terminable at will doctrine); see also Davis v.
+Cmty.
+Alts. of Wash., D.C., 74 A.3d 707, 711 (D.C.
+2013) (requiring that to qualify for the public policy exception to at-will employment, an employee must demonstrate a connection between their firing and their exercise of rights).

 D.C. has likewise recognized actions for wrongful discharge when a worker is fired for refusing to violate a statute, and for protesting unsafe and unlawful practices.
-See Washington v.
+See Adams v.
+George W. Cochran & Co., 597 A.2d 28, 30 (D.C.
+1991) (recognizing "that an employer's discharge of an employee for the employee's refusal to violate a statute is a wrongful discharge in violation of public policy"); see also Washington v.
 Guest Servs., 718 A.2d 1071, 1080-81 (D.C.
 1998) (holding that firing a worker for refusing to violate food and health regulations and persuading others not to violate the regulations stated a claim for wrongful discharge).